 As one famous travel blogger wrote, Wandering Earl, “Only when the dark sky began to lighten did we start to feel a little tired” as “Bolero” was playing at Stuff (a beach bar).
 That’s how crazy the party is, and it goes on and on.

-It is famous, maybe a bit too famous.
+It is famous.
+Maybe a bit too famous.

 The feeling of freedom associated with Vama Veche is gone

 Freedom.
 That’s why people were coming here in the first place.
-No judgements were made because the judgemental people were not there to see it.
+No judgments were made because the judgemental people were not there to see it.
 I think that’s why they chose this place, a bit further away, in the first place.
 To escape, get away from the crowd.

-I remember my first time there, I made some random friends just by walking on those few streets.
+I remember my first time there.
+I made some random friends just by walking on those few streets.